Discover how to run the office of a roofing company to streamline operations, boost efficiency, and grow your business.

 Define each person’s tasks in writing.
 If the office manager tracks permits, no one else should pick that up unless asked.
 Delegation works best when everyone understands their job.
 Let each team member handle their role fully without constant oversight.
 This frees you to focus on growing the business instead of micromanaging every decision.

-Designing the Office Space
+Designing Your Roofing Office Space

 Arrange the office to support the work.
 Keep desks clear of clutter.
 Store materials like brochures and contracts where they’re easy to grab.
 For digital files, use folders that match your workflows.